c-a-j/blog-site/content/notes/to-do.md

 draft = true
 +++

-* Get rid of "link to text" feature
+## Get rid of "link to text" feature
 * got it, but there's still leftover junk
 * grep fragmentions

-* Implement Prism code blocks (maybe)
-    * kind of got it, didn't get it to a place that was better than chroma
-    * also didn't find out exactly where to link the css and html
-    * may be easier to implement a click-to-copy for chroma
-* Update footer
+## Update footer
+* I don't think the current footer is appropriate for a government website

-* Change second and third level bullet characters
+## Change second and third level bullet characters
-* set in-line code highlight color
+* first bullet solid circle
+* second bullet hollow
-    * done
+* third bullet dash

-* change h2 characters and links
+## change header before characters and link characters
 * `assets/css/refined.css`, lines 821 - 836
+* find a way to enable automatic header numbering for h2, h3, h4, and h5
+    * **not** globally, though

 ## Implement Prism code blocks (maybe)
 * kind of got it, didn't get it to a place that was better than chroma